 - Encourage discussions to get all points of view and effective meetings ideas.
-In case, if some of the members are not talking ask them specific questions to get their opinions also.
+In case if some of the members are not talking, ask them specific questions to get their opinions also.

-- Always keep conversation focused on the topic.
+- Always keep the conversation focused on the topic.
 Ensure that the discussion is constructive and repetitive comments are avoided.
 You can tactfully end discussions when they are getting nowhere or becoming destructive or unproductive.